-After the slight ordeal of parking—Holy Land boasts only 4 parking spaces in its small lot—my trio entered Holy Land.
-As we pass under the arched gateway, just a bit too short for our tallest member, we are met with a view of Bethlehem, taken straight from a post-apocalyptic daydream.
+After the slight ordeal of parking—Holy Land boasts only four parking spaces in its small lot—my trio entered Holy Land.
+As we pass under the arched gateway, just a bit too short for our tallest member, we are met with a view of Bethlehem taken straight from a post-apocalyptic daydream.

 Just a few steps up the path is the focal point of this part of the park.
-Christ’s manger lies in a cave of white concrete, behind a cage of rusted iron bars.
-The door in the center of the gate sits ajar, the lock still closed around the useless piece of metal which once held it secure, snapped off from age and rust, and surely no shortage of tampering.
+Christ’s manger lies in a cave of white concrete behind a cage of rusted iron bars.
+The door in the center of the gate sits ajar.
+The lock, still closed around the useless piece of metal which once held it secure, snapped off from age and rust, and surely no shortage of tampering.
 The manger itself is in decent shape, being one of the few parts of the park which has benefited from local cleanup efforts.
 It is a set of simple white painted wooden cutouts in the shape of the holy family under a peaked roof, sitting on a ledge within the faux cave.
-The facade of the cave ends a few feet in, and looking up one can see the uncovered bolts which poke through the sheet metal ceiling like so many tiny stalactites.
+The facade of the cave ends a few feet in, and by looking up, one can see the uncovered bolts which poke through the sheet metal ceiling like so many tiny stalactites.

 Moving on and up the paved path a bit, we find a staircase winding up the hill ahead, carrying us along the journey Jesus may have taken when he dragged his cross.
-Headstone like markers hint to an agnostic like myself of the major events in this journey to his crucifixion on Golgotha.
+Headstone-like markers hint to an agnostic like myself of the major events in this journey to his crucifixion on Golgotha.
 Beyond the markers reading “Jesus is Condemned to Death” and “Jesus Meets His Mother” sits a structure which even my companions, both of a far more religious upbringing than I, can not explain.
-It appears almost like a twin bed, only made of concrete, and with three walls, and a roof, covered with various quotes from the son of God himself.
-The quotes are impressed into the concrete, and filled in with blood red paint, dripping morbidly from the letters in messy trails.
-One quote on the right hand wall of the structure is entirely unpainted, save for one crimson “He”.
-It reads: “He poured water into the basin.’-St. John 12-1”.
+It appears almost like a twin bed, only made of concrete with three walls and a roof, covered with various quotes from the son of God himself.
+The quotes are impressed into the concrete, and filled in with blood-red paint, dripping morbidly from the letters in messy trails.
+One quote on the right hand wall of the structure is entirely unpainted, save for one crimson “He.”
+It reads: “He poured water into the basin.-St. John 12-1.”